 Cafe Rio Sweet Pork Leftovers

-Leftovers: Microwave individual portions of pork to warm through or add all the leftover pork and sauce to a slow cooker and place on low for 1 up to 1-1/2 hours or until heated through.
+• Leftovers: Microwave individual portions or heat in a slow cooker on low for 1 to 1-1/2 hours.

-Freezing: Fully cool the pork and then transfer to a few airtight bags or containers (smaller bags = quicker thawing!).
-Flatten bags if using, label, and freeze for up to 3 months.
-Thaw overnight in the fridge and warm through in the slow cooker until heated through.
+• Freezing: Cool the pork, transfer to airtight bags or containers, and freeze for up to 3 months.
+Thaw overnight and warm in the slow cooker.

 More Crockpot Recipes: